Gilchrist, Texas: Hurricane Ike

 which completely destroyed all but a few homes.
 About 1,000 permanent residents had lived there.
 The coastline along Gilchrist, once a straight line, became jagged and desolate, permanently altered by Ike's turbulent storm tide.

 NOAA aerial photography reveals complete destruction of Gilchrist.
 The Rollover Pass bridge on Highway 87 was reduced to one lane.
 Of the 1,000 buildings in Gilchrist, 99.5% of them were knocked off of their foundations.
 The storm demolished most and washed others into East Bay and swamplands behind Gilchrist.
 Of all of the houses in one section of Gilchrist, one remained standing.
 Several houses in another section were still there.
 Pam Adams, homeowner of the "Last House Standing," stated that many of Gilchrist's homes were built before the latest building codes were enacted.
 John Lee, Galveston County's emergency management spokesperson, said that Gilchrist had been "wiped clean" by the hurricane.

-After Hurricane Ike the United States Postal Service temporarily relocated Gilchrist post office box services to Stowell, Texas.
-Regarding returning, John Lee said "It's a very sobering experience that some don't want to go through again.
+After Hurricane Ike the United States Postal Service temporarily relocated Gilchrist post office box services to Stowell.
+Regarding the prospect of returning, John Lee said "It's a very sobering experience that some don't want to go through again.
 How many will be back?
 We don't know."

 By January 2009, of the communities in the Bolivar Peninsula, Gilchrist received the fewest returnees.

-By 2011 Galveston County bought out 434 houses in Gilchrist since the houses were too close to the shore, post-Ike.
+By 2011, Galveston County bought out 434 houses in Gilchrist since the houses were too close to the shore, post-Ike.
 The land will have limited uses.